ntomic/klik/README.md

 * JDK 10 (or newer)

 ## Setup
-* change yml file:
+####change yml file:
 1. change cron info if needed
+2. add username and channel for slack-bot
-2. add bearer authorization token for your slack-bot eg. xoxp-215666943653-.......
+3. add bearer authorization token for your slack-bot
-3. add konzum cookie authorization
+4. add konzum cookie authorization
 (paste cookie from konzum request headers when logged in to Konzum site)
-eg. token=InGJbFz..........

 ## Running
+####Application
 * build with: gradlew build
 * run with: gradlew bootRun
+#### JAR
 * build jar with: gradlew bootJar
 * run jar with: java -jar klik.jar
-* put application.yml in the same location as .jar file
+* put application.yml in the same location as .jar file;
-* if .yml path is different than .jar location, run .jar with jvm arg:
+if .yml path is different than .jar location, run .jar with jvm arg:
  --spring.config.additional-location=file:{yml_file_path}
 * stop jar with: ctrl + c